 Audi e-tron review

 The answer is: well enough, if not good enough to be class leading.
 As a rival for standard-setting cars like the Tesla Model X, Jaguar I-Pace and Mercedes EQC, the e-tron needed to impress, and it does.
-The UK rapid-charging network is in its infancy, meaning you'll only be able to make limited use of the e-tron's 150kW charging capability, but an official range of 248 miles translates to around 200 miles in real-world use, which will be enough to negate the need for regular public charging for most electric car drivers but is disappointing given the size of the e-tron's battery.
+The UK rapid-charging network is in its infancy, meaning you'll only be able to make limited use of the e-tron's 150kW charging capability, but an official range of 248 miles translates to only around 192 miles in real-world use, which will be enough to negate the need for regular public charging for most electric car drivers but is disappointing given the size of the e-tron's battery.
 It'll be interesting to see how the forthcoming e-tron 50 stacks up for range given its smaller battery of 71kWh and official range of 186 miles.